gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Optimization problem solved by gfpop

 Note that constraints can be combined by considering more than one edge from one state to another.
 In particular, for L2 decomposition the constraint $|\mu_{t+1}-\mu_{t}| \geq c$ can be implemented using $\mu_t + c \leq \mu_{t+1}$ or $\mu_t \geq \mu_{t+1} + c$.
 This constraint encodes the idea of detecting sufficiently large changes (also called relevant changes) described in \cite{dette2016detecting}.

-Computationally, it is possible to compute $O_n^{s,s'}(\theta)$ by scanning from left to right or from right to left all intervals which correspond to a different functional form of $Q_n^{s} (\theta)$ (See examples in \cite{hocking2017log}).
+Computationally, it is possible to compute $O_n^{s,s'}(\theta)$ by scanning from left to right or from right to left all intervals which correspond to a different functional form of $Q_n^{s} (\theta)$ (See examples in \cite{hocking2020constrained}).

-\paragraph{Update-rule.} Given this operator function we can now define the update rule used by the gfpop algorithm.
+\paragraph{Update-rule.} Given this operator function we can now define the update rule used by the \code{gfpop} algorithm.

 For simplicity, we do not describe the update for initial and final steps.
 The proof of this update rule is very similar to the proof of the Viterbi algorithm and is given in Appendix \ref{app-sec:proof-update}).
-It follows the strategy of \cite{hocking2017log}.
-Notice also that recovering the optimal set of change-points from all $Q_{1}^{s},...,Q_{n}^{s}$ by backtracking is not straightforward.
+It follows the strategy of \cite{hocking2020constrained}.
+Notice also that recovering the optimal set of change-points from all $Q_{1}^{s},...,Q_{n}^{s}$ by backtracking is not straightforward because of the need to validate the constraints between consecutive segments.
 We provide some details in Appendix \ref{app-sec:backtracking}.

+\paragraph{An example with fpop.} With the standard multiple change-point model (see Section \ref{subsec:std} and Figure~\ref{fig:std_col}) we have only one vertex (1) and two edges denoted here $0$ (no change) and $1$ (a change) replacing the notation $(s,s')$.
+We get with Equation \ref{eq:update_rule}: